ZhevlakovII/GIModule/docs/eng/ConnectionAndroid.md

 1. We are trying to assemble everything without Android Studio and use third-party guides (not the best option)
-2. Just download Android Studio (https://developer.android.com/studio ), install and open the unpacked archive in it
+2. Just download [Android Studio](https://developer.android.com/studio), install and open the unpacked archive in it

 Further instructions for assembly via **Android Studio!**.
 There are two build options: